darkphoenixfox/xenoDMD/README.md

 # DMD Display for XENOTILT

 ## Overview
-This script creates a Dynamic Message Display (DMD) and backglass display for **XENOTILT** by reading memory values from the game and displaying them using a graphical interface.
+This script creates a Dynamic Message Display (DMD) and backglass display for [**XENOTILT**](https://store.steampowered.com/app/2008980/XENOTILT_HOSTILE_PINBALL_ACTION/) and [**DEMON'S TILT**](https://store.steampowered.com/app/422510/DEMONS_TILT/) by reading memory values from the game and displaying them using a graphical interface.
 The application extracts game data such as the score, ball count, and additional display values and presents them in a custom-styled UI.

 ![Screenshot](screenshots/screen1.png)